 The Insider Tip

 Salem’s main street is a pedestrian-only mall, so it’s perfect for car-free visitors who enjoy walking and cycling.
-The town’s underutilized bike share program, Salem Spins, is free and untimed, so you’ll have use of wheels for as long as you like.
-Just head to the Hawthorne Hotel lobby to register.
+The town’s new bike share program, Zagster, has locations throughout the area.

 The Hawthorne Hotel has a timeless feel, excellent service and a convenient location within walking distance of all attractions.
 The gracious furnishings add old-world elegance.